satyanarayan-rao/star_protocol_enhancer_cooperativity/README.md

 ```

 ### Download reference genome

-The reference genome fasta file can be downloaded from [here](https://hgdownload.cse.ucsc.edu/goldenPath/dm3/bigZips/dm3.fa.gz).
-Place this fasta file in the `ref_genome/dm3` directory, and unzip it using the following command
+Please run the following command to download `dm3` reference genome.
 ```
-$ gunzip dm3.fa.gz
+$ sh downlaod_reference_genome.sh
 ```

 ## Run the pipeline

-### On MacOS machines

-### On Linux-based machines

-## To reproduce figure 5C,D
+### To reproduce panels of Figure1 in the STAR protocol manuscript

 Please run the following single command.